Steven Stayner's Kidnapping, Cary Stayner's Horrific Crimes and One Family's Unbelievable Story - E! Online

 Still, the family signed off on it, and Steven even had a nonspeaking cameo as one of the police officers who escort his TV self back home.

-"I think it's so courageous for the family not only to let the story be told—it's very delicate and tragic— but also because they're using their real names," Cindy Pickett, who played Kay Stayner, told the Washington Post at the time.
+"I think it's so courageous for the family not only to let the story be told—it's very delicate and tragic—but also because they're using their real names," Cindy Pickett, who played Kay Stayner, told the Washington Post at the time.
 "They said, 'If we can bring one child home, it will be worth it.'"

 While promoting the movie, Steven said of his own kids, "They don't go out unless I go with them or there's someone outside watching.
 If they're just out on the porch, the door is always open.
 As long as I can see them and hear their voices, I'm OK."

-I Know My First Name Is Steven was nominated for a Golden Globe and four Emmys, including Outstanding Miniseries and Supporting Actor in a Miniseries or a Special for then 17-year-old Corin Nemec, for his heart-wrenching turn as Steven.
+I Know My First Name Is Steven was nominated for a Golden Globe and four Emmys, including Outstanding Miniseries and Supporting Actor in a Miniseries or a Special for then 17-year-old Corin Nemec, thanks to his heart-wrenching turn as Steven.
 (There was some impressively stiff competition that year, so the best miniseries honor went to War and Remembrance, which also beat out Lonesome Dove.)

 A Terrible Ending